didiooi/beginnersguideML/README.md

 ### Behind the Hype: Terminologies Explained...

 - Data Science: Extraction of knowledge and information from data, using integrated ideas from Mathematics, Statistics, Machine Learning, Computer Science, and Subject Matter Expertise (SME).
 - Big Data: Unstructured data from multiple sources arriving at an alarming **Velocity, Volume and Variety** and in format in which meaningful value and information is not leveraged from (yet).
-Machine Learning (ML): A field in computer science whereby the algorithm has the ability to learn without being explicitly programmed.
+- Machine Learning (ML): A field in computer science whereby the algorithm has the ability to learn without being explicitly programmed.
 - Statistical Learning: Branch of applied statistics recently emerge in response to ML, emphasizing statistical models and assessment of uncertainty.
-- Deep Learning: A computational method for implementing machine learning using artificial neural network by building multiple layers of abstraction to solve complex semantic problems.
+- Deep Learning (DL): A computational method for implementing machine learning using artificial neural network by building multiple layers of abstraction to solve complex semantic problems.

  ![](https://github.com/didiooi/beginnersguideML/blob/master/Data%20Sci.png)
  *(The goal is to be a **unicorn**.)*